saxmjn/notebook/web3/danksharding.md

 ![[Screenshot 2024-05-18 at 2.19.35 PM.png]]

+> ![info]
+>
-#### Why there was a cap on max CALLDATA per block in EIP-4488?
+> #### Why there was a cap on max CALLDATA per block in EIP-4488?
-Today, the average block size [is 60-90 kB](https://etherscan.io/chart/blocksize), but the _maximum_ block size is `30M / 16 = 1,875,000` bytes (plus about a kilobyte of block and tx overhead).
+> Today, the average block size [is 60-90 kB](https://etherscan.io/chart/blocksize), but the _maximum_ block size is `30M / 16 = 1,875,000` bytes (plus about a kilobyte of block and tx overhead).
 Simply decreasing the calldata gas cost from 16 to 3 would increase the maximum block size to 10M bytes.
 This would push the Ethereum p2p networking layer to unprecedented levels of strain and risk breaking the network; some previous live tests of ~500 kB blocks a few years ago had already taken down a few bootstrap nodes.
 So it was viable to cap it to 1.4 worst case block size while preventing most of the security risk.

 ---